btclaw/btclaw-miner/README.md

 ### The first dual-layer interlocking token on Bitcoin L1.

 Every mint transaction simultaneously writes to **two data layers** — Witness (inscription) and OP\_RETURN — cryptographically bound to each other.
 You cannot mint with a website.
 You cannot mint with an API.
-You must run a **full Bitcoin archive node (~850GB)** and the NEXUS Reactor software.
+You must have **verifiable access to raw Bitcoin block data** (typically a full Bitcoin archive node ~850GB) and the NEXUS Reactor software.

 ---